-Now in its 14th¬†year,¬†Downtown Sounds, is a free outdoor concert series that brings local and nationally touring bands, area food vendors, and a beverage garden to Bay Street on five Wednesday nights in July and August.
+Now celebrating its 15th Anniversary, Downtown Sounds, is a free outdoor concert series that brings local and nationally touring bands, area food vendors and a beverage garden to Bay Street on five Wednesday nights in July and August.

 A History of Place-Making

 The Downtown Bellingham Partnership, a nonprofit established in 2000, works to represent the diverse interests of Bellingham’s downtown businesses and residents while providing leadership in the development of public policy with the City of Bellingham to ensure a healthy, vibrant culture.
 Downtown Sounds is just one of the entertaining events they coordinate that shows all of the resources and cultural opportunities we have here.
 The Partnership also organizes Downtown Art Walks, trick-or-treating, Happy Hour Thursday and Wine Walk, to name a few.

 “Downtown Sounds began in 2005 and aimed to build a sense of community.
 We wanted to encourage equitable access to culture and arts and use existing space creatively,” describes Payne Johnstone.
 “The event started as a way to revitalize underused urban spaces,” she explains.
 It has now grown to attract more than 2,000 to 4,000 attendees per show.

 No tummies will be grumbling at Downtown Sounds.
 Local food and beer vendors make this event much more than a concert.
 Haggen Food & Pharmacy are making the Beer & Wine Garden possible, Boundary Bay Brewery generously donated beer that will be served along with a different local guest brewery each week.
 Yummy wine and cider choices expanded last year thanks to Haggen.